USA Green Card Process Explained: Who Qualifies and How to Apply

 A green card is proof of your status as a lawful permanent resident of the United States.
 It is not citizenship, but it gives you most of the same rights.
 You can live in any US state, work for any employer, and eventually apply for US citizenship after meeting the residency requirements.

 Green cards are officially called Form I-551 or Permanent Resident Cards.
 Despite the name, the card is not always green.
 The card is valid for 10 years for permanent residents and must be renewed before it expires.
 Your status as a permanent resident does not expire with the card, but you need a valid card as proof.
+Also see: UK visa fee guide.

 Around one million green cards are issued by the United States Citizenship and Immigration Services (USCIS) each year.
 The demand is far higher than that number, which is why wait times for certain categories can stretch for years or even decades.